cysouw/diathesis/text/c04_reflexive.md

 \ex.
  \a.
 Die S-Bahn hat sich wieder einmal verspätet.
  \b.
 Ich habe mir eine neue Sprache angeeignet.

+In this chapter only those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
+There are many more diatheses involving reflexive marking that will be discussed in subsequent chapters.
+In those diatheses there is more than one morphosyntactic change.
+For example, sometimes the addition of a preverb induces the addition of a reflexive pronouns \Next[a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
+There is also the famous German diathesis with reflexive pronouns and manner adverbials \Next[b], see e.g. [@sec:adverbial-reflexive-transitive-anticausative], or the combination with the light verb *lassen* \Next[c], see e.g. [@sec:infinitive-lassen-reflexive-anticausative].
+Less widely discussed are reflexive constructions with a lights verb like *fühlen* or *geben* with particples \Next[d], see e.g. [@sec:participle-geben-reflexive-anticausative].

+\ex.
+ \a.
+Der Hund ist nach Hause gelaufen.
+Der Hund hat sich in dem Wald verlaufen.
+ \b.
+Ich verkaufe das Buch.
+Das Buch verkauft sich gut.
+ \c.
+Ich schließe den Schrank.
+Der Schrank lässt sich schließen.
+ \d.
+Er schlug seine Mitbewerber.
+Seine Mitbewerber geben sich geschlagen.

 Amidst the large variety of constructions with reflexive pronouns, there are a few generalizations that stand out: